 round and cushy

-Posted by dampcityknits under WIP (Work in Progress), design, knitting, recycling yarn, spinning | Tags: alpaca fibre, bulky cushion cover, damp city knits, hand-dyed recycled yarn, hand-spun yarn, medallion motif, recycled yarn, top-down handspun toque, wool angora blend yarn |Leave a Comment
+Posted by Emily Wessel under design, knitting, recycling yarn, spinning, WIP (Work in Progress) | Tags: alpaca fibre, bulky cushion cover, damp city knits, hand-dyed recycled yarn, hand-spun yarn, medallion motif, recycled yarn, top-down handspun toque, wool angora blend yarn |Leave a Comment

 The cushion covers I’ve had on my mind about have been started: